Granularity

 - Cross-record validation

-File granularity only works with tool actions (kind: tool).
+File granularity only works with tool and HITL actions (kind: tool or kind: hitl).
 LLM actions must use Record granularity.

 Tool Implementation